 • Board evaluation: the Board undertakes periodic internal reviews of its effectiveness, supported by Committee self-assessments.
 Given the recent changes in leadership structure and planned additions to the Board, a formal externally facilitated evaluation will be considered following the next full financial year, once the refreshed governance framework has been embedded.

-Alexander Brennan, the Executive Chairman since 15 July 2025, is responsible for running the Board and ultimately for all corporate governance matters affecting the Group, alongside his executive responsibilities.
+Alexander Brennan returned to his role as Non-Executive Chairman with effect from 17 April 2026, having served as Executive Chairman from 15 July 2025.
+He is responsible for leading the Board and overseeing corporate governance matters affecting the Group.
 He is an experienced Executive and Non-Executive Director.

-The Executive Chair leads the Board, sets its agenda, and oversees governance and strategic direction.
+The Chairman leads the Board, sets its agenda, and oversees governance and strategic direction.
 He ensures effective communication with shareholders and that the Board is aware of their views.

 Day-to-day performance delivery and operational execution are led by the Chief Operating Officer (‘COO’), Chief Financial Officer (‘CFO’), and Chief Strategy Officer (‘CSO’) who are responsible for implementing the strategy approved by the Board and reporting on progress.

-This division ensures the Executive Chair remains focused on strategic leadership and governance, with operational control retained within the executive management team.
+This division ensures the Chairman remains focused on Board leadership and governance, with operational responsibility retained within the executive management team.

 Board composition and compliance

 The QCA Code recommends that the Board maintains an appropriate balance between Executive and Non-Executive Directors, including at least two who are independent.
-As at October 2025, the Board comprises five Directors, including one Non-Executive Director who is no longer considered independent due to length of service.
-The Company has commenced a formal search process to appoint at least one additional Independent Non-Executive Director and expects to update shareholders on progress before the end of the current financial year.
+As at March 2026, the Board comprises six Directors, including two Non-Executive Directors, one of whom is considered independent.
+Peter Hallett is not regarded as independent due to length of service.
+The Board will continue to review its composition to ensure an appropriate balance of skills, experience and independence.

 10 Principles of the QCA Code